 Aravaipa Management Unit

 An allocation of $2,562,800 from LWCF in FY 2020 is needed for the Aravaipa Canyon Recreation Access and Wildlife Corridor project.
-With these funds, BLM will acquire the properties, offering enhanced recreational access and habitat protection while contributing to the state’s vibrant outdoor recreation economy.
+With these funds, BLM will acquire the properties, offering enhanced recreational access and habitat protection while contributing to the Arizona’s vibrant outdoor recreation economy.

 Photo: The Trust for Public Land